sonic-net/SONiC/doc/port_link_training/port-link-training-design.md

 - SAI API requirements is covered in section [SAI API Requirement](#sai-api-requirement).
 - A few new CLI commands will be added to sonic-utilities sub module.
 These CLI commands support user to configure link training mode as well as show port link training status.
 See detail description in section [CLI Enhancements](#cli-enhancements).
 - A few new fields will be added to existing table in APPL_DB and CONFIG_DB to support link training attributes.
-See detail description in section [Config DB Enhancements](#config-db-enhancements) and [Application DB Enhancements](#application-db-enhancements).
+See detail description in section [Config DB Enhancements](#config-db-enhancements), [Application DB Enhancements](#application-db-enhancements) and [State DB Enhancements](#state-db-enhancements)
 - YANG Model needs update according to the DB schema change.
 See detail description in section [YANG Model Enhancements](#yang-model-enhancements)
 - Port configuration setting flow will be changed in orchagent of sonic-swss.
 See detail description in section [SWSS Enhancements](#swss-enhancements).